 See the Incident Assignment Chart below for assignment info.

-For incidents to be referred to a support team on HEAT, the inter-helpdesk process is used to create a HEAT ticket and assign it to the appropriate support team.

 If any of the support teams need to upgrade a ticket from sev.3 to sev.1 or sev.2, they must call the CSD to have the ticket upgraded and IMC engaged.